-All assignments for the semester can also be viewed through the semester schedule.
+Most assignments for the semester can be viewed through the semester schedule, which will be handed out in class.
+The schedule is also available on Blackboard.
 Click on the Syllabus link on Blackboard and find the "Tentative Semester Schedule."
 Here you will find reading assignments, discussion board due dates, essay due dates, and more.